 When a series of continuous movements are made then fractional action point costs can be combined into whole Action Points.
-If an army still has fractional unused Action points remaining from Movement and it executes some other action, like Attack or Defend, any fractional Action points are lost and cannot be carried over into the next Movement
+If an army still has fractional unused Action points remaining from Movement and it executes some other action, like Attack or Defend, any fractional Action points are lost and cannot be carried over into the next Movement Action.

-In the following section, a "controlled border" is one in which a Leader is moving from a province which is controlled by his Nation (at NT status or better), into

-Page 54 Version 5.8.2 a second province that is also controlled by his Nation (at NT status or better).
-You may also move through another nations' provinces in this way, but you must be "guided" (see section [10.15] on page 79).
-Leaders from Religious Primacies include not only regions in which the Primacy has a control status (at CH or better) but also those regions which are of the same Religion as the Primacy, as "uncontrolled."
-Leaders from Secret Empires include regions in which the Cult has a control status (at CC or better) but also those regions which are of the same Language as the Cult, as "uncontrolled."
+In the following section, a "controlled border" is one in which a Leader is moving from a province which is controlled by his Nation (at NT status or better), into a second province that is also controlled by his Nation (at NT status or better).
+You may also move through another nations' provinces in this way, but you must be "guided" (see section [10.15] on page 88).